The best-selling, modern resource for primary music — online, easy to use and great value.

-Musical School and the 2014 National Curriculum for Music.
+Musical School and the national curriculum for music.

 “The most significant new primary music resource for a decade!”

-Musical School is used in almost 7000 Primary Schools
+Musical School is used in over 7000 Primary Schools

 Charanga Musical School is the most significant new Primary music resource for a decade.